thehimel/ml-intro/README.md

 - MatPlotLib
 - Scikit-Learn

+## Notes

+- Before running a ipynb file in the vscode, run the file on the browser mode of jupyter notebook at least once.
+Otherwise, it will now load the libraries properly.

 ## Installation

 - Download and install Anaconda from [here](https://www.anaconda.com/products/individual).
 It will install all the required libraries for ML.